Healthdirect Free Australian health advice you can count on.

 What should I consider when choosing pain relief?

-Pain-relief preferences during labour and delivery are personal.
-They may be influenced by your background, culture, tradition and religion.
-However, there are some practical things to think about when forming your birth plan.
-It is important to make sure that your pain-relief choices are available where you plan to give birth.
+It is important to make sure that your pain relief choices are available where you plan to give birth.
 For example, a water birth requires a birthing pool, which is not available at every birthing unit.
 If you are planning a home birth, you will not be able to have an epidural, which requires highly specialised doctors.
-You may also want to think about the cost of different types of pain relief and whether current COVID-19 restrictions make some options less feasible.
+You may also want to think about the cost of different types of pain relief.

-What pain-relief preferences should I have in my birth plan?
+What pain relief preferences should I have in my birth plan?

-If you are not sure about what pain-relief options are right for you, you can learn more in an in-person or virtual antenatal class.
+If you are not sure about what pain relief options are right for you, you can learn more in an in-person or virtual antenatal class.

 What if I change my mind during labour?